minio/docs/source/includes/common/common-minio-oidc.rst

 See the `OpenID Connect Core 1.0 <https://openid.net/specs/openid-connect-core-1_0.html>`__ document for more information on these scopes.
 Your OIDC provider of choice may have more specific documentation.

-For example, the following policy uses variables to substitute the authenticated user's ``PreferredUsername`` as part of the ``Resource`` field such that the user can only access those prefixes which match their username:
+For example, the following policy uses variables to substitute the authenticated user's ``preferred_username`` as part of the ``Resource`` field such that the user can only access those prefixes which match their username:

 .. code-block:: json